F-INSAS: The F-INSAS program

-F-INSAS has been taken up to equip Indian infantry with advanced weaponry, communication network and instant access to information on the battlefield conceived in 1994.
+F-INSAS has been taken up to equip the Indian infantry with advanced weaponry, communication network, and instant access to information on the battlefield, conceived in 1994.
 This program is similar to the future soldier programs of other nations.
-F-INSAS includes a fully networked all-terrain, all-weather personal-equipment platform, enhanced firepower and mobility for the digitalised battlefield of the future.
+F-INSAS includes a fully networked all-terrain, all-weather personal-equipment platform, enhanced firepower, and mobility for the digitalised battlefield of the future.
 The weight carried by soldiers will need to be reduced by at least 50%.

 The fully integrated Infantry of tomorrow will be equipped with mission-oriented equipment integrated with his buddy soldier team, the sub-unit, as also the overall C4ISTAR represents C4 (command, control, communications, computers) and ISTAR (intelligence, surveillance, target acquisition, and reconnaissance) system.